webhooq/webhooq/USAGE.md

 Not implemented yet.

+--

 ## Publishing

-Publishing is always done to an exchange.
+ * Publishing is always done to an exchange.
-Publishing is always asynchronous.
+ * Publishing is always asynchronous.
-A Message is the contents of the HTTP request.
-All headers + body of the publish request will be sent to the Exchange's bindings.
+ * A Message is the contents of the HTTP request.
+All headers and the body of the publish request will be sent to the Exchange's bindings.

 #### Request: